-Our attorneys practice in the family courts of King County and Snohomish County.
+Our Redmond domestic violence lawyers practice in the family courts of King County and Snohomish County.
 Schedule a consultation now at (425) 276-7677.

 Domestic violence can refer to physical assault, sexual assault, verbal abuse, threatening behavior and psychological abuse by a spouse, dating partner, family member or other member of the household.